Lectures in Economics

 Whether using the whiteboard/blackboard, a visualiser, OHTs or PowerPoint slides, it is important to give careful thought to what you want the students to do.
 In lieu of any other guidance, students will assume that you intend the displayed material to be copied down.
 If used well, visual materials can considerably improve learning by providing a clear structure for the lecture.
 If the structure remains on the screen, or is referred back to at the start of each new section, students will find it easier to see how the various parts of the lecture are related, even if their attention wanders for a period of time.
 Similarly, if students lose the thread of an argument, they will be able to pick up the thread from a ‘lecture map’ presented on a slide or board.

-An advantage off using a board is that your writing speed imposes a natural brake on the rate at which students have to process new information.
+An advantage of using a board is that your writing speed imposes a natural brake on the rate at which students have to process new information.
 However, if you are talking while you are writing, unless you have a lapel microphone, students will have great difficulty in listening to what you say, copying what you write, and adding notes on what you are saying.
 Also, some students may find difficulty in reading your handwriting, or in hearing what you say if your back is turned while you are writing.
 To some extent this can be overcome by writing on a sheet displayed on a visualiser, but students may still struggle with some lecturers’ handwriting.

 If you use PowerPoint slides or OHTs, the problem of note taking can be worse, as the slides are already complete.
 Too often, lecturers display a slide and then start talking about it straight away (see the section on pace above).
 What is the student to do: copy the slide or take down your comments?
 For experienced lecturers, this may sound obvious, but it is easy for all of us to fall into the trap of expecting students at one and the same time to copy a slide and to listen to our commentary on a slide and annotate their copy of it accordingly.

-One solution to the time constraint is to give students your lecture slides in advance, whether in hard copy, or as Word, PowerPoint or other file.
+One solution to the time constraint is to give students your lecture slides in advance, whether in hard copy, or as a Word, PowerPoint or other file.
 If the slides are merely headings, the students can then make their lecture notes under them.
 Or you could use a two-column format, with your outline and/or diagrams on the left, leaving the right-hand column empty for student notes.